 Commodity safety and quality assurance inspection results compared to local country food safety guidance or Codex Alimentarius, as referenced in the Commodity Safety and Quality Assurance section.
 Results must contain aflatoxin levels and moisture content certification.
-Commodity safety and quality inspection certificates will be submitted concurrent with QRs through FFPMIS.
+Commodity safety and quality inspection certificates will be submitted concurrent with QRs to ffpemergencygrants@usaid.gov.

 Note: any commodity quality and safety concerns should be immediately reported to the AOR